Magisk-Modules-Repo/HideNavBar/README.md

 ## Disclaimer
 - This module won't work on devices running MIUI (may work on MIUI builds based on Android 10 but that's untested)
+- Hide pill in immersive mode currently doesn't work on LG devices (this is being investigated)

 ## Changelog
 ### v1.0